 Ride a Cable Car

-If you stay near Union Square or Market street then one of the best ways to get back to your hotel is to ride one of San Francisco’s famous cable cars.
+If you stay near Union Square or Market Street, then one of the best ways to get back to your hotel is to ride one of San Francisco’s famous cable cars.
 The lines can be long at the Powell / Mason cable car turnaround at Taylor and Bay and even longer for the Powell / Hyde turnaround at Jefferson and Beach.
 The best way to ride is standing and hanging on the outside.

 Food in Fisherman’s Wharf

-When you are in the Fisherman’s Wharf area, if you are a seafood lover then this is probably one of the best places in the city to try the local seafood, crab especially.
-There really is a fishing fleet still in the area, although smaller than it once was.
+When you are in the Fisherman’s Wharf area, if you are a seafood lover, then this is probably one of the best places in the city to try the local seafood, crab especially.
+There really is a fishing fleet still in the area, although it is smaller than it once was.
 Scoma’s Restaurant or Alioto’s Restaurant are two traditional favorites, but there is always someone trying something new.

 For more touristy food, buy a walk-away shrimp cocktail, a loaf of sourdough bread, or chowder in a sourdough bread bowl from Bodin’s.
 Save room for an ice cream sundae at Ghirardelli Square.